Anson Lo: 2020–present: Solo activities

 On 29 February 2020, Lo made his solo debut with his first single "A Lifelong Mission" (一所懸命).
 Lo penned the lyrics to his second single, "Burn Out", released on 12 August 2020.
 His third single "Corner Creatures" (角落生物) was released on 14 October 2020.
 Lo made his acting debut in the 2020 youth sport television drama series We are the Littles as Bobby Chan Yat-long (陳逸朗).
-The drama also featured Lo's fourth single "Teammate" (神隊友) as the interlude song.
+The drama also featured Lo's fourth single "Teammate" (神隊友) as the sub song.
 At the 2020 Ultimate Song Chart Awards Presentation, Lo won the Best Newcomer Bronze Award.
 He also won the Best New Artist Gold Award at the 43rd RTHK Top 10 Gold Song Awards in January 2021.

 His fifth single "EGO" was released on 5 February 2021.
 In June 2021, Lo gained widespread recognition and skyrocketed in popularity starring as Ling Siu-muk (凌少牧) in the Hong Kong adaptation of Japanese romantic comedy drama Ossan's Love.
 On 7 July 2021, Lo released his sixth single, "Unlovable Leader" (不可愛教主), which also served as the ending theme song of Ossan's Love.
 The music video for "Unlovable Leader" surpassed 10 million views in four months.
 In September 2021, Lo made a guest appearance in the Taiwanese drama Sometimes When We Touch as Cheng Yat-fei (鄭一飛), and also sang the ending theme song with Keung To.
-On 22 September 2021, Lo released his seventh single, "Megahit", which later became his first single to top three Hong Kong mainstream music charts and was awarded Ultimate Song No.9 at the 2021 Ultimate Song Chart Awards Presentation and Best Song of the Year at the Chill Club Music Awards 21/22.
+On 22 September 2021, Lo released his seventh single, "Megahit", which became his first single to top three Hong Kong mainstream music charts and was awarded Ultimate Song No.9 at the 2021 Ultimate Song Chart Awards Presentation and Best Song of the Year at the Chill Club Music Awards 21/22.
 A remix version, "Megahit Megamix", with rap lyrics penned by Lo was also released on 1 December 2021.
-On 25 November 2021, Lo made his official film debut as Lui Tsz-ging (雷紫荊) in Showbiz Spy, which made the top ten highest grossing films in Hong Kong in 2021.
-On 7 and 8 December, Lo along with Mirror members, Keung To, Edan Lui, Ian Chan, Anson Kong, and Jer Lau headlined concert "MOOV LIVE Music on the Road".
+On 25 November 2021, Lo made his official film debut as Lui Tsz-ging (雷紫荊) in Showbiz Spy, which made the top ten highest-grossing domestic films in Hong Kong in 2021.
+On 7 and 8 December, Lo along with Mirror members, Keung To, Edan Lui, Ian Chan, Anson Kong, and Jer Lau headlined the concert, "MOOV LIVE Music on the Road".
 On 11 December 2021, Lo won the Best New Asian Artist Award (Mandarin) at the renowned 2021 Mnet Asian Music Awards (MAMA), marking his first time to receive international recognition.